KIZI/IRAPI/README.md

 * "focusedcrawler, focusedcrawler client" : special appliaction for focused video extracting

-* "search"            : contains web application, which provides an endpoint for searching over indexed media data

 > **Note:** The project is customized for LinkedTV purposes, rather it is assumed that it will be used for inspiration.

-More information about usage and instalations to individual application on related (wiki pages)[https://github.com/KIZI/IRAPI/wiki] or in folders README.
+More information about usage and instalations to individual application on related [[wiki pages|https://github.com/KIZI/IRAPI/wiki]] or in folders README.